Kaufman-Lab-Columbia/ClustSim/README.md

 plot_clusters(X,labels)

 simulate_clusters(num_clusters = 25, clustered_pts = 50, cluster_size = 200, noise_pts = 3000,
-	gradient = 'True', space = [0,5000])
+	gradient = True, space = [0,5000])

 plot_clusters(X,labels)
 ```

 More complex cluster shapes can be achieved by adjusting the aspect_ratio to a value greater than 1.
-Setting fix_AR to 'True' will set all cluster aspect ratios to the same value, 'False' will enable each cluster to have a unique aspect ratio that is randomly set betweeen 1 and the user defined aspect_ratio.
+Setting fix_AR = True will set all cluster aspect ratios to the same value, fix_AR = False will enable each cluster to have a unique aspect ratio that is randomly set betweeen 1 and the user defined aspect_ratio.

 ```
 simulate_clusters(num_clusters = 25, clustered_pts = 50, cluster_size = 100,